Collateralized loan obligation: Rationale

 The reason behind the creation of CLOs was to increase the supply of willing business lenders, so as to lower the price (interest costs) of loans to businesses and to allow banks more often to immediately sell loans to external investor/lenders so as to facilitate the lending of money to business clients and earn fees with little to no risk to themselves.
 CLOs accomplish this through a 'tranche' structure.
 Instead of a regular lending situation where a lender can earn a fixed interest rate but be at risk for a loss if the business does not repay the loan, CLOs combine multiple loans but do not transmit the loan payments equally to the CLO owners.
 Instead, the owners are divided into different classes, called "tranches", with each class entitled to more of the interest payments than the next, but with them being ahead in line in absorbing any losses amongst the loan group due to the failure of the businesses to repay.
 Normally a leveraged loan would have an interest rate set to float above the three-month SOFR (Secured Overnight Financing Rate), but potentially only a certain lender would feel comfortable with the risk of loss associated with a single, financially leveraged borrower.
 By pooling multiple loans and dividing them into tranches, in effect multiple loans are created, with relatively safe ones being paid lower interest rates (designed to appeal to conservative investors), and higher risk ones appealing to higher risk investors (by offering a higher interest rate).
 The whole point is to lower the cost of money to businesses by increasing the supply of lenders (attracting both conservative and risk taking lenders).

-CLOs were created because the same "tranching" structure was invented and proven to work for home mortgages in the early 1980s.
+CLOs were created because the same 'tranche' structure was invented and proven to work for home mortgages in the early 1980s.
 Very early on, pools of residential home mortgages were turned into different tranches of bonds to appeal to various forms of investors.
 Corporations with good credit ratings were already able to borrow cheaply with bonds, but those that could not had to borrow from banks at higher costs.
 The CLO created a means by which companies with weaker credit ratings could borrow from institutions other than banks, lowering the overall cost of money to them.